Alcoholic ketoacidosisKetoacidosis - alcoholic

 Alcoholic ketoacidosis is the buildup of ketones in the blood.
 Ketones are a type of acid that form when the body breaks down fat for energy.

-Alcoholic ketoacidosis is caused by excessive alcohol use.
-It is most often seen in a malnourished person who drinks large amounts of alcohol every day.
+Alcoholic ketoacidosis is caused by very heavy alcohol use.
+It most often occurs in a malnourished person who drinks large amounts of alcohol every day.

 - Abdominal pain